 The Belfast Sliders Softball Club was established in July 2009 following a successfully attended Introductory League organised by Softball Ulster.
 Amazingly seven of the original group are still with the club today!

 Coached by Marian Neill, the Sliders have come a long way from their wooden spoon finishes in 2009 and 2010.
 The Sliders won their first Ulster League title in 2011 with two further wins in 2012 and 2015.
-The team has also ranked a very respectable second in 2014 and 2015 and third in 2016.
+The team has also ranked a very respectable second in 2014 and 2015 and third in 2016, 2017, 2018 and 2019.
 In 2011, 2012 and 2015 the Sliders also represented Softball Ulster at SINCC (the Softball Ireland National Club Championships).

 Several members of the Belfast Sliders have also represented Ireland on international duty.
 In 2013 Suzanne Kennedy was a member of the Irish National Slowpitch Team at the European Championships.
 By 2015 Suzanne was joined by fellow Sliders Marian Neill and Shawna Walsh as members of the Irish National Fastpitch Team at the European Championships.
 Marian also represented Ireland on the National Slowpitch Team at the 2015 World Series.
 In 2016 Marian and Shawna were joined on the National Fastpitch Team by new Sliders recruit, Ciara O’Gorman, where they represented Ireland once again at the World Championships in Canada.